West Adelaide Football Club: Early years

+The club joined the Adelaide and Suburban Association in 1894 and won the premierships in 1895 and 1896.

+The 1895 and 1896 Annual Meetings were also held at the Bristol Tavern.
+At the 1896 Meeting held on 24 March Mr. E. L. Batchelor, M.P., presided over a large and enthusiastic meeting.
+For the upcoming season the captain was Mr T Bishop and vice-captain Mr Quinn.

+SAFA Admission and Introduction of Electoral Football

-West Adelaide was formed in 1892, adopting magenta and white as their colours and the club played in the Adelaide and Suburban Association from 1892 to 1896.
-Wests won the Adelaide and Suburban Association premierships in 1895 and 1896 and following the club's annual general meeting on 30 March 1897, the club applied to join the South Australian Football Association (SAFA) which was approved by 6 votes to 4 against at a meeting held on 5 April 1897.
+Following the club's annual general meeting on 30 March 1897, the club applied to join the South Australian Football Association (SAFA) which was approved by 6 votes to 4 against at a meeting held on 5 April 1897.
 The SAFA would subsequently become the SANFL.

-Upon entering the SAFA, West Adelaide changed their colours to black and red, the colours previously worn by the defunct Old Adelaide Football Club and moved its training headquarters from the South to the West Parklands.
+Upon entering the SAFA senior competition, West Adelaide changed their colours to black and red, the colours previously worn by the defunct Old Adelaide Football Club and moved its training headquarters from the South to the West Parklands.
 The club often struggled to field a full team in its early years as clubs were then controlled by wealthy businessmen and it was no secret that players were regularly poached from less wealthy clubs.
 West Adelaide was one of the "poor" clubs and consequently won only one of its first 31 matches.